kiands/HPML_Project/README.md

 A lot of records are easy for human to find out the vendor’s name, but it is difficult to write a rule based recognition function because there are too many different conditions: loss of important data, capital words versus non capital words, full name versus simplified names, etc. If we need to map the relations of those vague but sufficient information with the very vendor name, machine learning is reasonable.

 Here we decide to choose two ways to do this special mapping task.
 The first way is classification using SVM or BERT.
-We will also try different ways to deploy the trained model and measured some metrics while running the BERT method.
-We compared the speed difference between CPU platforms and GPU platforms in inference tasks.
-We also tested the probability for running instances concurrently on CPU platforms and measured the memory bandwidth utilization and CPU utilization.
+We will also try different ways to deploy the trained model and measure some metrics while running the BERT method.
+We will compared the speed difference between CPU platforms and GPU platforms in inference tasks.
+We will also test the probability for running instances concurrently on CPU platforms and measure the memory bandwidth utilization and CPU utilization.
 We designed most of the experiments for inference task because it is more meaningful in the real world case: we cannot deploy deep learning models on devices with memory restrictions.
 This recognition service need to be provided as an API service.

 The second way is to try large language models.
 We assume that the large language models have similar ability to recognize some specific patterns inside the strings we want to map.
 We may try to do the experiment at out of box status and also try fine-tuning.
 Due to the limited hardware resources, we will apply quantize, fine-tune with LoRA at the same time.
 Different bit depth while doing quantization will be considered.
 We will profile it using the nsys tool at the same time.

+### Milestones
+(1) Accomplish good extraction accuracy on BERT model classification. (precision > 99% mostly) Completed (2) Check the propability of using SVM.
+Completed
+(3) Successfully adapted the model into onnx runtime and measure the performance.
+Completed (4) Run different types of deployment performance test: multi thread CPU, multi thread CPU ONNX, GPU, multi GPU DP, multi GPU DDP.
+Completed
+(5) Test the availability of llama-2 and try prompt engineering, measure the influence of prompts.
+Completed (6) Measure the influence of quantize.
+Completed
+(7) Test the fine-tune of llama-2 and try to find out the most important factor that influences the effectiveness.
+Completed

+### Description of the repository and code structure
+**SVM**: data and code used to show the effect of SVM approach.
+Detailed code structure description is in the folder.
+**BERT_Approach**: data and code used to show the effect of BERT approach.
+Detailed code structure description is in the folder.
+**GGML**: data and code used to show the effect of GGML(llama.cpp) based LLM approach.
+Detailed code structure description is in the folder.
+**Huggingface**: data and code used to show the effect of Huggingface based LLM approach, mainly fine-tune.
+Detailed code structure description is in the folder.